 There are some home remedies that can be used to relieve symptoms and heal external hemorrhoids faster, complementing the treatment indicated by the doctor.
 Good examples are a sitting bath with Indian chestnut or witch hazel ointment, but there are other solutions that can also help, such as eating more fiber and taking garlic, echinacea or Psyllium capsules.

-Garlic and echinacea capsules are also good options for fighting internal hemorrhoids, but these home treatments should not replace the doctor's treatment, which may include the use of painkillers, ointments or balms.
+Garlic and echinacea capsules are also good options for fighting internal hemorrhoids, but these home treatments should not replace the treatment prescribed by your doctor, which may include the use of painkillers, ointments or balms.

 See examples of the best ointments indicated by your doctor to treat hemorrhoids.